-However, it would be unfortunate to trivialize préciosité and especially salons.
-For one thing, they did have a civilizing influence on members of Paris’ affluent upper middle-class and on aristocrats, many of whom made a point of becoming honnêtes hommes, in the worldly acceptation of honnêteté.
+However, it would be unfortunate to trivialise préciosité and especially salons.
+For one thing, they did have a civilising influence on members of Paris’ affluent upper middle-class and on aristocrats, many of whom made a point of becoming honnêtes hommes, in the worldly acceptation of honnêteté.

 Molière‘s Précieuses ridicules were played for the first time on 18 November 1659.
 It is a farce and therefore resembles the Italian commedia dell’arte one-act or short improvised plays.
 These featured characters such as Pantalone, Dottore Gratiano, Il Capitano (mostly jealous characters), the occasional miles gloriosus (braggart-soldier), Arlecchino, Brighella, Pierrot, Pulcinella: lazzi, zanni (clever servants who help the lovers) vecchi (old and jealous characters), inamorate and inamorati (lover, lovers).